Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Intensity Interferometry (II) with IACT arrays

 For achieving a good SNR with a given telescope configuration, covering as much as possible of the interferometric plane is always desirable.
 If the source is at the zenith, the coordinates in the Fourier plane ($u,v$) are given by:

-where $b_E$ and $b_N$ are the baselines expressed in east and north coordinates.
-However, of course sources can be anywhere on the sky, and the telescopes are stationary and may also have different relative altitudes $b_A$ depending on the available terrain.
-Therefore, the Earth's rotation must be taken into account to cover the maximum observational plane using rotated baselines.
-For a given stellar source with declination $\delta$ and hour-angle $h$, as observed by telescopes at latitude $l$, equation (\ref{eq:baseline_rot}) provides the rotated baselines for a given pair of telescopes \citep[see e.g., eqs.~8--10 from][]{2020MNRAS.498.4577B}.
+where $b_E$ and $b_N$ are, respectively, the baselines expressed in east and north coordinates.
+However, the sources can be anywhere on the sky, and the telescopes are stationary and may also have different relative altitudes $b_A$ depending on the available terrain.
+In order to gather maximum possible information on the source during the observation session and to cover as much of the observational plane as possible during such sessions, Earth's rotation must be taken into account using rotated baselines.
+For a given stellar source with declination $\delta$ and hour-angle $h$, as observed by telescopes located at latitude $l$, equation (\ref{eq:baseline_rot}) provides the rotated baselines for a given pair of telescopes \citep[see e.g., eqs.~8--10 from][]{2020MNRAS.498.4577B} with the $R$-matrices representing the respective rotation operations.

-Fig.~\ref{fig:base} shows the track of six baselines generated from the telescopes (Fig.~\ref{fig:teles}) due to the Earth's rotation.
+Fig.~\ref{fig:base} shows, respectively, the tracks of 15 and 36 baselines generated, due to Earth's rotation from the telescopes shown in the left and the right panel of Fig.~\ref{fig:teles}.
 Since every pair of telescopes traces an ellipse in the Fourier plane, the total number of ellipses scales as

 where $N_T$ is the number of telescopes considered.
-As the number of baselines increases non-linearly, Intensity Interferometry (II) benefits greatly from a large number of telescopes.
-The CTAO can offer many more baselines --- \cite{2013APh....43..331D} considered the telescope configurations then being planned and showed how it would provide a dense coverage of the interference plane.
+As the number of baselines increases quadratically with $N_T$, Intensity Interferometry (II) benefits greatly from a large number of telescopes.
+The upcoming CTAO Global facility with upto 65 IACTs across both the hemispheres can offer many more baselines and play a major role in both $\gamma$-ray observations and II. \cite{2013APh....43..331D} has considered the telescope configurations being planned and has showed how it would provide a dense coverage of the interference plane.